 We believe that good people know good people.
 Our referral code systems acts as an endorsement.
 If someone applies to Ticco using a member’s code, we trace that application back to that member and take it as an endorsement of the applicant on their behalf.
 Essentially, referral codes help us ensure that we’re using our time to review applications that are submitted by real, practicing professionals in the industry who are likely a good fit for Ticco.

 Most of the social networks you use today have been funded by venture capital.
 Though that means they have large sums of money at their disposal and can provide a free product, that product is usually bogged down with ads, and decisions about their company are made by individuals looking to make a return on their investment.
 These networks either go public and are governed according to their share price, or they’re pressured to sell to huge companies for a profit.
 Ticco was founded with a grassroots approach.
-We wanted to create a network for early-career professionals shaping cities that was intentional, compassionate, and driven by purpose.
+We wanted to create a community that was intentional, compassionate, and driven by purpose.
 We didn’t want to create a platform filled with irrelevant ads, and we wouldn’t sacrifice great design to offer a free product.

 $15 a month per member is what we have to charge to make Ticco work financially, for these reasons and because we’re self funded and we don’t plan to sell out anytime soon.
 As a bonus, this cost ensures that those who join the network are real, practicing professionals who have a genuine interest in connecting with their peers.
 We hope that paying for Ticco will encourage them to remain active in the community, and as a result they’ll generate ongoing content that enhances the experience of other members.